PrestaShop/prestashop.github.io/content/news/public-oss-demo/2023/upcoming-live-update-4-2023.md

 Tomorrow we'll discuss what's going on in the project, show you recent changes in the developer documentation, and, most importantly, [@eternoendless](https://github.com/eternoendless) will share exciting news about a project organization.

 Remember that at the end of every meeting, there is a Q&A session.
-You can ask your questions beforehand.
+You can ask your questions during the presentation or beforehand.
-**If you have some, about things related to the open source project**, feel free to ask [using this form](https://forms.gle/FWazuZnXBtFPauFZ7).
-They will be answered during the Q&A session.
+**If you have questions related to the open source project**, feel free to let us know in advance [using this form](https://forms.gle/FWazuZnXBtFPauFZ7).
+We will do our best to answer them during the Q&A session.

 {{< cta "https://www.youtube.com/watch?v=SVbAQ__A6ns" "info" >}}Join us on YouTube!{{< /cta >}}